varungarg6756/KeystrokeSync-Recorder/README.md

 # KeystrokeSync Recorder
- KeystrokeSync is a straightforward Python application that aligns keystroke timestamps with video recordings, ensuring accurate synchronization for data analysis.
-It simplifies the process of correlating user actions captured through keystrokes with corresponding moments in video footage.
-Whether you're conducting basic data analysis or exploring machine learning applications, KeystrokeSync provides a simple solution to enhance the accuracy of your insights. <br>
+KeystrokeSync is a straightforward Python application that records mouse/keyboard keystrokes as well as performing a keyboard shortcut for recording video footage with a external software (such as OBS, nvidia share, etc.).
+This can be used for tasks such as machine learning or data analysis.

  <span style="color: red;">Note : This software DOES NOT record video itself, it just records the keystrokes and uses keybinds to start recording from a different software like OBS or nvidia share and sync those up with the starting time of the video.</span>